odoo/documentation/content/applications/sales/subscriptions/sales_flow/closing.rst

   :alt: Configuration to close your subscription with Odoo Subscriptions

 .. note::
-   Be sure to check out our documentation on how to :doc:`Use subscription templates <../../subscriptions/configuration/subscription_templates>` to fully understand the importance of this feature in a basic flow using the **Odoo Subscriptions** application.
+   Be sure to check out our documentation on how to use :ref:`subscription templates
+   <subscriptions/templates>` to fully understand the importance of this feature in a basic flow
+   using the **Odoo Subscriptions** application.

 Close your first subscription
 =============================